Globalization We Can Grasp

 Module 3.
 Farmworkers, Low-wage Jobs, and Living into a New Economy

 Farmworkers, Low-wage Jobs, and Living into a New Economy reveals the working and living conditions endured by farmworkers in Canada and the United States.
 It tells the story of the Coalition of Immokalee Workers, an organization of tomato pickers living in Immokalee, Florida, and the successes they and their allies have achieved in struggles with Taco Bell, McDonalds, and Burger King.

 Download the curriculum for Module 3

-View the high-resolution version of Battle Fields (Part I) Battle Fields (Part II) Battle Fields (Part III)
+View the video "The Battle Fields" Battle Fields (Part I) Battle Fields (Part II) Battle Fields (Part III) (28 minutes)

 Module 4.
 Environmental Justice and Human Rights